Every professional displayed on Counselling Directory has been independently

 I work as an integrative psychotherapist, which means I use a number of different approaches to explore the connection between embodied experience, behaviours, feelings and thoughts.
 I use a partly psychodynamic approach which seeks to understand and make sense of present difficulties in the light of past experiences, allowing for greater understanding of current thoughts, feelings and behaviours, leading to empowerment for change.

 Whilst I am aware that some mental health issues can crossover into medical models of diagnosis, I am also committed to seeing you as an individual, and believe in a holistic approach towards healing.

 I am aware of the issues of prescribed drug dependency and withdrawal.
 If you are thinking of coming off antidepressants or other psychiatric medication, I can support you through this process (Working with Psychiatric Drugs - BACP, 2021)

 Whether this is your first time seeking therapy, or whether you have had help in past, I encourage you to get in touch and find out more about how I can help you.

 Training, qualifications & experience

-I have a passion for working with children and young people, and have extensive experience of working as a teacher.
-I completed my Masters' thesis on the subject of Attachment Theory, and have a special interest in how early attachment patterns can affect our adult relationships, and strongly believe in the possibility of the healing which comes about through 'earned secure attachment'; which is something I believe can be achieved through the therapeutic relationship.
+I have a passion for working with young people, and have extensive experience of working as a teacher.
+I completed my Masters' thesis on the subject of Attachment Theory, and have a special interest in how early attachment patterns can affect our adult relationships, and strongly believe in the possibility of the healing which comes about through 'earned secure attachment'; something I believe can be achieved through the therapeutic relationship.
 I hold enhanced and updated DBS certificates for working with both vulnerable adults and children and have completed safe-guarding training for work with children.

 I am committed to non-discriminatory practice and welcome diversity.
 People from minority groups are often marginalised and I will work to ensure I do not contribute to this.